 That’s the question on the table.
-And that’s why it’s necessary to frame the entire conversation around the “victim,” because otherwise it becomes too obvious that there’s a resolve to either dismiss or manipulate the Bible in a way that’s not appropriate.
+And that’s why it’s necessary to frame the entire conversation around the “victim,” because otherwise it becomes too obvious that there’s a resolve to either manipulate or dismiss the Bible in a way that’s neither accurate let alone appropriate.

 You’ve got one of two options: Man or God.